ETHICAL STANDARDS AND

 - A CMD’s ability to practice medical dosimetry with reasonable skill and safety shall not be materially impaired by reason of illness, use of alcohol, drugs, narcotics, chemicals, or any other type of material, or as a result of any mental or physical condition.

-- A CMD shall not practice beyond the scope he or she is competent to perform as defined in the Medical Dosimetry Scope and Standards of Practice Document.
+- A CMD shall not practice beyond the scope he or she is competent to perform as defined in the Scope of Practice of a Medical Dosimetrist Document.

 - A CMD shall cooperate with, and shall not obstruct, the MDCB in connection with any investigation or hearing under the Ethical Standards.